John-Abbott-College/4A8-Notes/12a_Milestones_3_and_4_help.md

 On Lea, you can find

-* a zip of test files.
+* a zip of test files
   * Note that these test files are not complete, but have tests for Category and Categories (after changes to database).
 See suggested workflow
   * includes a test database file that is needed once you start converting to database storage instead of xml storage